undergrad-partner-school

 Need-based financial aid is exactly what it sounds like — it’s awarded based on the determined financial need.

-611 students gained some form of need-based financial aid.
+There were 611 students who acquired need-based financial aid of any kind.
 The overall number of students (including freshmen) who were determined to have financial need was estimated to be 858.
 The amount of federal need-based scholarships/grants awarded to the students at this institution came to $16,911,637, and state $108,798.

 Non-Need Based